 !-- Google Tag Manager -->

 When choosing contraception, you want to be confident that the method works for your lifestyle, personal needs, and family plans.
-At Feminine Urgicare in Paramus, New Jersey, you can get the birth control you need because the team offers many choices.
-Your caring provider explains their effectiveness and how they work, empowering you to make the best contraception decision.
-Feminine Urgicare welcomes walk-in visits, but if it’s more convenient, you can also book online or call the office to schedule an appointment.
+At Feminine Urgicare in Paramus and Clifton, New Jersey, you can get the birth control you need because the team offers many choices.
+Your caring provider explains their effectiveness and how they work.
+Feminine Urgicare welcomes walk-in visits, but if it’s more convenient, you can also book online or call the office nearest you to schedule an appointment.

 Each contraceptive has different benefits and potential side effects, and some are more effective than others.